khiemtong/playground-guides/swift-bash-on-windows.md

  * Swift REPL is not currently working from what I can find

 # What do I use this for?
- * To play around with a (new) programming language
+ * To play around with a (new) programming language (i.e. when you don't have a Mac handy)
- * Write some scripts in Swift because you like it
+ * Write some scripts in Swift because you can
- * To be proud of the fact that you're using an Apple created programming language on Linux in Windows
+ * Bask in the idea that you're using Apple created programming language on Linux in Windows